 At the same time, birch wood is an excellent solution because it will preserve sound quality and carry out vibrations necessary so that you can enjoy playing.
 It is simple to set up, and you will get a manual which is user-friendly so that you can set it and tune it up with ease.

 It uses Yamaha Enhanced Sustain System that will add resonance and improve the sound overall.
-Additional components that you will get within the package include ball mounts; die-cast claw hooks as well as resin-buffered clamps so that you can reduce rattling.

 Check this video to hear how it sounds!